Use the adjective "fresh" when something is new or renewed:

 - Tina says that she feels fresh after taking a shower.

-- I like to work in the early morning because my mind feels fresh.
+- I like to work in the early morning because at that time my mind feels fresh.

 - Students like the beginning of the school year because it offers them a fresh start.